 - b.
-If there is a change of the consulting pharmacist, in the case of a Long-Term Care Facility, Acute Treatment Unit, or Inpatient Hospice, or of the designated pharmacist in the case of a Certified Home Health Agency or a Outpatient Hospice. - 10.00.60 Inspection.
+In the case of a Certified Home Health Agency or an Outpatient Hospice, only a pharmacist employed by the prescription drug outlet or hospital other outlet which provides the kit or a nurse employed by the Certified Home Health Agency or an Outpatient Hospice shall have access. - 10.00.60 Inspection.
 A pharmacist employed by the prescription drug outlet or hospital other outlet providing the kit or that pharmacist's designee shall inspect and inventory the contents of the kit at least annually and within 72 hours after being notified that the kit has been accessed.
-Inspection shall be documented by that pharmacist, and such documentation shall be maintained and available for inspection at the prescription drug outlet or hospital other outlet for a period of two years.

-- 10.00.70 A separate record of use for each drug placed in the kit, and for each kit provided, which shall state the following Records.
+Inspection shall be documented by that pharmacist, and such documentation shall be maintained and available for inspection at the prescription drug outlet or hospital other outlet for a period of two years. - 10.00.70 A separate record of use for each drug placed in the kit, and for each kit provided, which shall state the following Records.
 The prescription drug outlet or hospital other outlet providing the kit shall maintain: - a.
 The name and address of the Acute Treatment Unit, Long-Term Care Facility, Certified Home Health Agency, or Hospice; - b.
 The name and strength of the drug; and - c.
 The container size and the quantity initially placed in the kit. - 10.00.71 When a drug is removed for administration the prescription drug outlet or hospital other outlet shall obtain a prescription order or LTCF chart order for the drug within 72 hours after being notified that the kit was opened and the drug was used.
 The order shall indicate the total number of doses administered.
 The order shall be assigned a serial number and the order shall be retained as required by rule 11.04.10.
 Additionally, the separate record required for each drug in the kit shall reflect the following information: - a.
 Date and quantity administered; - b.
 Names of both the patient and practitioner; - c.
 Date the drug was replaced in the kit; - d.
 The quantity of the drug replaced, which shall not exceed the quantity administered or removed for administration; and - e.
 The prescription order number assigned. - 10.00.80 Use.
-The drugs shall only be administered to patients of the Acute Treatment Unit, long term care facility, certified home health care agency, or Hospice pursuant to the order of a practitioner.
+The drugs shall only be administered to patients of the Acute Treatment Unit, Long-Term Care Facility, Certified Home Health Care Agency, or Hospice pursuant to the order of a practitioner.